8 Benefits Of Sauerkraut, FAQs Answered & A Recipe, From RDs

 Just as vitamin K can support heart health, it's also been shown to support bone strength.
 "Traditional diets high in the form of vitamin K (VK2) found in sauerkraut have stronger bones, fewer fractures, and less bone loss," Moon says.
 "This is supported by several clinical trials showing that VK2 improves bone mineral density and reduces fractures4."

 Is store-bought sauerkraut good for you?

 Store-bought sauerkraut can be good for you as long as it's free of added sugars and preservatives.
 "It's important that the sauerkraut is, in fact, fermented.
 The best way to ensure you're consuming fermented sauerkraut is to check the ingredient label," Cannon says.
 "If vinegar is listed on the ingredients list, it's not fermented."
 The only ingredients in sauerkraut should be cabbage, salt, and other natural spices and herbs.

-"An important point to note is that live probiotic bacteria is destroyed with heating," Ngai says.
+"An important point to note is that live probiotic bacteria is destroyed with heating11," Ngai says.
 "Choose refrigerated sauerkraut instead of pasteurized (heat-treated) varieties you see on the shelf."

 Will sauerkraut give you gas?

 When the gut microbiome is unbalanced, introducing good bacteria through probiotics, fiber, and fermented foods can initially lead to bloating or gas.
 To avoid this, Nichole Dandrea, M.S., RDN, registered dietitian and author of The Fiber Effect, suggests increasing fiber intake by 5 grams each week and drinking plenty of water.
 Over time, and with improved gut health, gas and bloat should decrease.